1293 words

 - In this challenge, the server allows us to sign a random message or sign flag with unlimited times.
 It uses the

-algorithm to sign.
+PKCS1_v1_5algorithm to sign.
 Its python implementation in pycryptodome module is here - Before RSA decryption, the hashed message is encoded by

-function, which will add a fixed padding for a type of hash algorithm.
-WithSHA256
+_EMSA_PKCS1_V1_5_ENCODEfunction, which will add a fixed padding for a type of hash algorithm.
+WithSHA256hash algorithm, we can see this padding is:

 prefix = b'\x01\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\x00010\r\x06\t`\x86H\x01e\x03\x04\x02\x01\x05\x00\x04 '